salmon-kg/SALMON/README.md

-# SALMON
-Syntactically Analysed and Language Model Optimised Natural Language
+# SALMON — Syntactically Analysed and Language Model Optimised Natural Language

-With the Evolution of Generative AI, we leverage LLMs to Identify the Triples from Natural Language Text.
-From Prompt Engineering to Fine-tuning, we performed various experiments To find the best-fit prompt and parameters for the Triple Extraction Task.
-We have also integrated the SynSim Approach to Investigate its effectiveness in LLMs as well.
-We used our Annotated Dataset (TinyButMighty: Project-1) to evaluate the performance of applied LLMs.
+With the evolution of generative AI, we leverage Large Language Models (LLMs) to identify the triples from natural language text.
+From prompt engineering to fine-tuning, we have performed various experiments to find the best-fit prompt and parameters for the triple extraction task.
+We have also integrated the `SynSim` approach to investigate its effectiveness in LLMs as well.
+We have used our annotated dataset (`TinyButMighty`) to evaluate the performance of the applied LLMs.

+---